chloealbright/DevHiveMind/Companies/Interview/Experience Script.md

 **Refine

-At TD in New York, I spearheaded the adoption of SAFe workflow, boosting organization-wide usage by 12%.
-In agile ceremonies, I collaborated with Product Owners, Scrum Masters, and Stakeholders, enhancing team productivity.
-Managing Jira for backlog refinement led to a 20% efficiency gain and a clear roadmap.
+At TD I supported the transition to SAFe(Scaled agile framework) workflow, for both technical and non-technical teams.
+In agile ceremonies, I collaborated with Product Owners, Scrum Masters, and Stakeholders.
+Managing Jira tickets and doing backlog refinement for PI planing.

 Utilizing PowerBI, I crafted logical data models for skill matrices, analyzing key metrics like velocity and cycle time.
 By conducting needs assessments and collaborating with stakeholders, I aligned upskilling initiatives with organizational goals, optimizing resource allocation.